mrgian/felix/README.md

 ## Building

-You can download a pre-built image or you can build it by yourself using Docker or the build script.
+You can download a pre-built image or you can build it by yourself using Docker.

 ### Download pre-built image
 [![build](https://github.com/mrgian/felix/actions/workflows/rust.yml/badge.svg)](https://github.com/mrgian/felix/actions)